-The leaky gut syndrome is the condition that happens when the lining of small bowel gets inflamed and hyperpermeable allowing large molecules, bacteria, food particles to enter the bloodstream causing systemic low-grade inflammation.
+The leaky gut syndrome is the condition that happens when the lining of the small bowel gets inflamed and hyperpermeable allowing large molecules, bacteria, and food particles to enter the bloodstream causing systemic low-grade inflammation.

 You see the cells that line the small bowels are packed tightly but with tiny spaces only large enough to allow ions and nutrients to cross into the bloodstream.